arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/datasheet/datasheet.md

 All Arduino IoT-enabled products are supported on Arduino Cloud, which allows you to log, graph, and analyze sensor data, trigger events, and automate your home or business.
 Take a look at the official documentation to know more.

+### Nicla Sense Env Arduino and MicroPython Library

+The Arduino_NiclaSenseEnv library **[4]** offers an Arduino API to read data from the Nicla Sense Env's onboard sensors (ZMOD4410, ZMOD4510 and HS4001) and control the board's functionality.
+This library is also available for MicroPython **[5]**.

 ### Sample Sketches

-Sample sketches for the Nicla Sense Env can be found either in the “Examples” menu in the Arduino IDE or the “Nicla Sense Env Documentation” section of Arduino documentation **[4]**.
+Sample sketches for the Nicla Sense Env can be found either in the “Examples” menu in the Arduino IDE or the “Nicla Sense Env Documentation” section of Arduino documentation **[6]**.

 ### Online Resources

-Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[5]**, the Arduino Library Reference **[6]**, and the online store **[7]** where you will be able to complement your Nicla Sense Env board with additional extensions, sensors, and actuators.
+Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[7]**, the Arduino Library Reference **[8]**, and the online store **[9]** where you will be able to complement your Nicla Sense Env board with additional extensions, sensors, and actuators.
 </div>

 <div style="page-break-after: always;"></div>